Spain during World War II: Diplomacy

-At first Adolf Hitler did not encourage Franco's offer, as he was convinced that Britain would eventually ask for terms of peace.
-In August 1940, when Hitler became serious about having Spain enter the war, a major problem that emerged was the German demand for the annexation of one of the Canaries and air and naval bases in Spanish Morocco, to which Franco was completely opposed.
+At first Hitler did not encourage Franco's offer, as he was convinced that Britain would eventually ask for terms of peace after the fall of France.
+In August 1940, when Hitler became serious about having Spain enter the war amidst strong British resistance during the Battle of Britain, a major problem that emerged was the German demand for the annexation of one of the Canaries and air and naval bases in Spanish Morocco, to which Franco was completely opposed.
 After the victory over France, Hitler had revived Plan Z (shelved in September 1939) for having a huge fleet with the aim of fighting the United States, and he wanted bases in Morocco and the Canary Islands for the planned showdown with America.
 The American historian Gerhard Weinberg wrote: "The fact that Germans were willing to forgo Spain's participation in the war rather than abandon their plans for naval bases on and off the coast of Northwest Africa surely demonstrates the centrality of this latter issue to Hitler as he looked forward to naval war with the United States".
 In September, when the Royal Air Force had demonstrated its resilience in defeating the Luftwaffe in the Battle of Britain, Hitler promised Franco help in return for its active intervention.
 This had become part of a strategy to forestall Allied intervention in north-west Africa.
 Hitler promised that "Germany would do everything in its power to help Spain" and would recognise Spanish claims to French territory in Morocco, in exchange for a share of Moroccan raw materials.
 Franco responded warmly, but without any firm commitment.
 Falangist media agitated for irredentism, claiming for Spain the portions of Catalonia and the Basque Country that were still under French administration.

 Hitler and Franco met only once at Hendaye, France on 23 October 1940 to fix the details of an alliance.
 By this time, the advantages had become less clear for either side.
 Franco asked for too much from Hitler.
-In exchange for entering the war alongside the alliance of Germany and Italy, Franco, among many things, the territorial annexation of Morocco and other territories in French Africa, heavy fortification of the Canary Islands as well as large quantities of grain, fuel, armed vehicles, military aircraft and other armaments.
+In exchange for entering the war alongside Germany and Italy, Franco, among many things, wanted the territorial annexation of Morocco and other territories in French Africa, heavy fortification of the Canary Islands, as well as large quantities of grain, fuel, armoured vehicles, military aircraft and other armaments.
 In response to Franco's nearly impossible demands, Hitler threatened Franco with a possible annexation of Spanish territory by Vichy France.
 At the end of the day, no agreement was reached.
 A few days later in Germany, Hitler famously told Mussolini, "I prefer to have three or four of my own teeth pulled out than to speak to that man again!"